 Fig. 2.2.2 TCP/IP parameters

 This option is active in the server mode and allows you to enter one or more IP addresses that have access to the server.
-IP addresses that are not listed in this fields will be refused by the server.
-This options is very useful if you transfer your data over Internet connection or your server PC is connected to a big corporate network.
+The server refuses connections from any other IP address.
+This option is very useful if you transfer your data over an Internet connection or your server computer is connected to a big corporate network.
 You can specify multiple addresses - one per row.
-If you'll not specify any address here, then Serial Printer Logger will accept connections from all IP addresses.
+If you do not specify any address here, then Serial Printer Logger will accept connections from all IP addresses.

 After you install Microsoft Windows XP Service Pack 2 (SP2), our Serial Printer Logger may not seem to work.
 Windows Firewall, enabled by default, blocks unsolicited access to your computer via the network and may be blocking the normal operation of the program.
 To provide increased security to Windows XP users, Windows Firewall blocks unsolicited connections to your computer.
 When Windows Firewall detects incoming network traffic that it does not recognize, a Security Alert dialog box appears.
 The security alert dialog box looks like this:

 Fig. 2.2.3 Firewall alert

 •Unblock this program.

 •Keep Blocking this program.

 •Keep blocking this program, but Ask Me Later.